 You could even try some of these personalised cocktail toppers to make your drinks extra special.

 DIY Wedding Cocktails

-It’s the classic summer cocktail, a definite crowd pleaser and perfect way to quench a thirst.
+It’s the classic summer cocktail, a definite crowd-pleaser, and the perfect way to quench a thirst.

 - 1/2 a small cucumber